chaunmt/Music_Web/README.md

 - Production Time Counter: ~ 59 hours

 Current Progress: Display playlist component as separate items (Hide/Unhide)
-                  Add loop all
+                  Make loop a condition check instead of adding it to the queue --> Make unloop a thing Add loop all
                   Add Shuffle Button
                   Add Duration